sampedersen/SimplewareScripts/README.md

 ### Segmentation
 This section is a work in progress.
 This folder will house scripts and functions utilized during the tissue segmentation T1 weighted MRI scans using Synopsys Simpleware.
-This folder will mirror the Quality Checking folder by establishing a module of functions that are then called through user-friendly scripts/templated scripts.
+This folder will mirror the Quality Checking folder by establishing a module of functions that are then called through user-friendly templated scripts.